KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\contacts\routes.py:49`

 **Description**:
-The `reset_contacts_filters` method is likely designed to clear or reset any applied filters on the contacts list within the EeazyCRM application, allowing users to view the full list of contacts without any filtering criteria.
+The `reset_contacts_filters` method is used to clear or reset any filters applied to the contacts in the EeazyCRM application.
+It is likely called by the system or user when they want to view all contacts without any filters.

 ---